-- 1. Male patients between 18 and 60 years of age - 2.
-Patients requiring hip replacement, suitable for the use of the BHR system - 3.
+- 1.Male patients between 18 and 60 years of age - 2.
+Patients requiring primary hip replacement - 3.
 Patients with an endstage of primary arthritis of the hip - 4.Patients with a femoral head 50 mm (as measured by calibrated X-ray imaging)